 - prepare and deliver an effective presentation

-- identify ways in which to improve your pronunciation
+- identify specific ways to improve your speaking skills

 The areas you will cover include work to improve:

 1. individual sounds

 6. word stress.

 B. PRESENTATION SKILLS

 The areas you will cover include how to:

 2. structure a presentation